 A dataset with unknown output values for all the input values is called an unlabeled dataset.

-How Unsupervised Learning Works?
+How does Unsupervised Learning Work?

-As there are no known output values that can be used to build a logical model between the input and output, some techniques are used to mine data rules, patterns and groups of data with similar types.
+As there are no known output values that can be used to build a logical model between the input and output, some techniques are used to mine data rules, patterns, and groups of data with similar types.
 These groups help the end-users to understand the data better as well as find a meaningful output.

 The fed inputs are not in the form of a proper structure just like training data is (in supervised learning).
 It may contain outliers, noisy data, etc. These inputs are together fed to the system.
 While training the model, the inputs are organized to form clusters.